Homemade Chorizo Seasoning: Master Authentic Recipes & Global Variations

 Q: How long does homemade chorizo seasoning last?

-A: Store in an airtight container for up to 6 months.
-If mixed with meat, keep refrigerated and use within 3 days or freeze.
+A: Store dry spice blend in an airtight container for 6 months (best flavor within 3 months).
+Mixed with meat, refrigerate and use within 3 days.

 Q: Can I make a milder version for kids?